Agenda

 Roundtable

-Women leaders today are no longer fighting for a seat at the table — they are shaping decisions, leading teams, and influencing the future of the security industry.
-With that progress comes a new leadership challenge: how women use their position, voice, and influence to navigate complexity, drive impact, and lead responsibly in rapidly evolving
+Women leaders today are no longer fighting for a seat at the table—they are shaping decisions, leading teams and influencing the future of the security industry.
+With that progress comes a new leadership challenge: how women use their position, voice and influence to navigate complexity, drive impact and lead responsibly in rapidly evolving environments.
+This

 Monday, June 15, 2026